Freezer Caramel Slice

 Toasted coconut ribbons for topping, optional

 In a food processor, combine the crust ingredients and blend until sticky and smooth.
+If it feels dry, add a teaspoon of water at a time until it sticks together.
 Spread in a parchment lined 9x5 pan.

 In the same food processor bowl, add the caramel layer ingredients.
 Blend until smooth, stop to scrape down the sides, and blend again until the plant milk is fully incorporated.
 Smooth evenly on top of the crust layer.